IBM/graph-db-insights/README.md

 * [OrientDB](http://orientdb.com/orientdb/): A Multi-Model Open Source NoSQL DBMS.

-* [IBM Data Science Experience](https://apsportal.ibm.com/analytics): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
+* [IBM Watson Studio](https://apsportal.ibm.com/analytics): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

 * [Bluemix Object Storage](https://console.ng.bluemix.net/catalog/services/object-storage/?cm_sp=dw-bluemix-_-code-_-devcenter): A Bluemix service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.